-- Long Straight Bar: This bar is similar to the ones for the G9 and G12, in that is thicker in diameter compared to the one on the G3.
+- Long Straight Bar: This bar is similar to the ones for the G9, G12 and G20, in that is thicker in diameter compared to the thinner ones that come with the G3, G10 and G15.
 It is excellent for chest pressing, rows, biceps curls and triceps pressdowns.
 It’s also a great way to do heavy lat pulldowns because it allows you to use both weight stacks.

 - Triceps Rope: The triceps rope is, of course, ideal for triceps pushdowns.
 It’s also good for face pulls, curls, and overhead triceps extensions, among other exercises.

 - Triceps V-Bar Handle: This is another excellent attachment for triceps pushdowns.
 It also can be used for curls and some row variations.

 - Close Grip Row Handle: This is by far my favorite cable attachment for low rows.
 It’s also excellent for close grip lat pulldowns.